Olufunsho-Bolutife/Solutions-Architect-Labs/Week 5/LAB 1/README.md

-To confirm that our NLB is up and running, the DNS of the NLB is supposed to take us to the two websites in the previously launched instances consecutively when ever we refresh the page.
+To confirm that our NLB is up and running, the DNS of the NLB is supposed to route us to the two websites in the previously launched instances consecutively when ever we refresh the page.

 Here are screenshots to proof the operation of the NLB